tz70s/blog/content/posts/openwhisk-future.md

 **It's neccessary to provide a strong consistency (warmed) container lists to be kept in each controller, how do we deal with this?**

+Using cluster singleton in Scheduler is mainly for providing strong consistency on managing containers' states.
+However, lookup states store in Scheduler will lead to poor performance (gains latency and makes singleton busy).

-A basic thinking: we can keep only owned container lists in each in-memory store and lookup Scheduler for redirecting calls every time.
-But this will not only lead to additional latency between Controller and Scheduler, it can be easier to let Scheduler reach performance bottleneck.
+Basic thinking: we can keep only owned container lists in each in-memory store.

-What if we keep others record?
-Obviously, this will lead to in-consistent, and how do we update this?
+However, this will lead to transient in-consistent.
+How can we avoid this?

 It's pretty sure we can't make all these cache synchronized when lists get updated, it'll required large performance penalty on blocking.